jasminecao/cis519-tweet-replies/README.md

 `data/final_tweets_training.txt`.

 The code for the baseline classifier, random forest classifier, and TextCNN model is included in the notebook `predictor.ipynb`.
+The code for the BERT model and variants of the BERT model are in cluded in `BERT_model.ipynb`.